Suor/serverless-tesseract/README.md

   - serverless-tesseract

 custom:
+  # This section is optional, as well as all of its keys.
-  # Everything is optional below, defaults are shown in the example
+  # Defaults are shown in the example.
   tesseract:
     version: 4.0.0
     leptonica_version: 1.76.0
-    tessdata: "osd eng"
+    tessdata: "osd eng" # Add any other languages rus, deu, ...
     tessdata_url: https://github.com/tesseract-ocr/tessdata/raw/master/
     # Other obvious choices are:
     #   https://github.com/tesseract-ocr/tessdata_fast/raw/master/